bwang40/ECE744_LabMaterials/README.rst

 Lab open Hours
 ========================
-From March 2nd to March 27th, the lab SH310B will be open on weekdays except each thursday and spring break from 10am to 5pm.
+From March 2nd to March 27th, the lab SH310B will be open on weekdays except each Friday and spring break from 10am to 5pm.
 Please arrange your time wisely.